-How USB Killer Works?
+How does USB Killer work?

-USB Killers internally consists of capacitors, resistors, diodes, transistor, oscillators, and a step-up transformer, etc. When you insert your USB drive into the USB port then the oscillator circuit of the USB Killer takes 5 V from the USB port, this 5V is input to the step-up transformer and output to 200-220 Voltage.
+USB Killers internally consists of capacitors, resistors, diodes, transistor, oscillators, a step-up transformer, etc. When you insert your USB drive into the USB port then the oscillator circuit of the USB Killer takes 5 V from the USB port, this 5V is input to the step-up transformer and output to 200-220 Voltage.
 This high voltage is provided as input to the capacitor and the capacitor charges.
 When the capacitor discharges, the high voltage is sent to the USB data pins and hence making damage to the motherboard as well as the PC.

-If capacitors are not receiving the necessary voltage and the motherboard is not damaged then again oscillator reconnects and charging and discharging capacitors repeats with high gain voltage and discharge to USB data pins and may destroy your motherboard.
+If capacitors are not receiving the necessary voltage and the motherboard is not damaged then again oscillator reconnects and charging and discharging capacitors repeat with high gain voltage and discharge to USB data pins and may destroy your motherboard.